resaba-kaypee/reactjs-bugtracker/README.md

 [x] change project.techs document model to have an _id [x] addTech and removeTech is making the same api call [x] fix users logout logs in server
-[ ] send message from server to client for every successful api call [ ] addTech to project can add blank user to list
+[x] fix users logs in client and in server
-[ ] fix users logs in client and in server
+[x] addTech to project can add blank user to list
-[ ] delete all comments in all components
+[ ] send message from server to client for every successful or failed api call [ ] delete all comments in all components
 [ ] all modals have padding-right makes it off center [ ] Remodel UI